Common DUI Defenses

 The partition ratio is the ratio of alcohol levels in the blood as they relate to alcohol levels in the breath or lungs.
 Breath Alcohol Testing relies on the presumption of a single partition ratio rating.
 However, variances in human physiology can result in individuals having different partition ratios than the ratio used as the basis for the breath alcohol test.

 There are other factors that can suggest that Intoxilyzer or breath test reading can be high.
 Variances in body temperature during the administration of the tests result in false high readings.
-Even the breath instrument itself has an inherent 10% margin of error that can give false high readings.
+Even the breath instrument itself has an inherent 10% margin of error that can give falsely high readings.

 A defense attorney, in consultation with a forensic toxicology expert, can help identify breath testing issues that may produce a valid defense to the breath tests presented in a DUI case.